Piccirello/figure-out/README.md

 # findout-scripts
-Scripts I write impropmtu when needing to figure out how something works
+Scripts I write impropmtu when needing to figure out if/how something works